jdcloudcom/en/API/RDS/Instance-Management/modifyInstanceName.md

 ## Description
-Modify the instance name, which may support Chinese, and the specific rules of instance name may refer to the help center document: [name and password restrictions](../../../documentation/Cloud-Database-and-Cache/RDS/Introduction/Restrictions/SQLServer-Restrictions.md)
+Modify Instance Name, which may support Chinese, and the specific rules of Instance Name may refer to the Help Center Document: [Name and Password Restrictions](../../../documentation/Database-and-Cache-Service/RDS/Introduction/Restrictions/SQLServer-Restrictions.md)

 ## Request Method
 POST